Book Summary: The Sweet Spot by Paul Bloom

 In the fourth chapter, Bloom explores the idea that virtue can be pleasurable.
 He argues that our moral judgments are often influenced by our personal preferences, and that we tend to judge things as good or bad based on our own experiences and desires.
 Bloom uses the example of altruism to illustrate this point, arguing that while helping others may not be enjoyable for everyone, it can bring pleasure to those who enjoy giving to others.

-See also Book Summary: Enchantment by Guy Kawasaki
+See also Book Summary: Think and Grow Rich by Napoleon Hill

 Conclusion